jerryjappinen/bellevue-docs/overview/known-issues.md

 - Visual Studio Code does not seem to support intellisense for JavaScript embedded in HTML, and by extension `.vue` files.
 	- Seriously what?
 - The Stylelint extension for Visual Studio Code only lints `.css` and `.scss` files
-	- Linting via command line or webpack still works as expected even in `.vue` and `.html` files
+	- Linting via command line or Webpack still works as expected even in `.vue` and `.html` files